-Boeing’s emergency procedure for 737 MAX may have failed on Ethiopian flight
+Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

 - But the pilot had pulled his control column far back in an attempt to counter, which would flip up a separate movable surface called the elevator on the trailing edge of the tail.

 The elevator and stabilizer normally work together to minimize the loads on the jackscrew.
-But in certain conditions, the elevator and stabilizer loads combine to present high forces on the jackscrew and make turning it manually very difficult.
+But in certain conditions, the elevator and stabilizer loads combine to present high forces on the jackscrew and make it very difficult to turn manually.

 In this scenario, the air flow pushing downward against the elevator would have created an equal and opposite load on the jackscrew, a force tending to hold the stabilizer in its upward displacement.
 This heavy force would resist the pilot’s manual effort to swivel the stabilizer back down.